Prostate Cancer vs. Prostatitis: The Differences

 Causes of prostate cancer

 There is currently no known cause of prostate cancer.
-But aside from age, some other risk factors for prostate cancer may include:
+But some factors may increase the risk of developing it:

 1. Family history